FortneyMFG/AgOpenGPS-Nexus/docs/development/SRS/sections/2X_System_Architecture/22_Process_Model_Deployment.md

 ## 22.14 Implementation Policy

-- Ship reference systemd service files and Windows services templates aligned with packaging outputs.
-- Provide CLI tooling for topology detection and health diagnostics.
-- Document network port usage and TLS requirements for remote clients.
+*(Reserved — concrete service templates and tooling live in ADRs and deployment runbooks.)*

 ---